crate/cratedb-guide/docs/feature/query/recurrent.md

 We will now go through several scheduling methods and how to use them for the given use case.

 ### cron
-On Unix-based operating systems, a cron job can be used for scheduling.
+On Unix-based systems, use cron to schedule jobs.

 :::{rubric} Prerequisites
 :::